 Planning for Treatment of Gum Disease in Adults

 Your dentist can give you a treatment plan for gingivitis treatment.
 Treatment of gum disease in adults may take several months to complete.
 You may also need to have some restorative treatments to resolve damage from severe periodontal disease.
 Your dentist may find mild gum disease during your routine exam.
 If you have pain, sensitivity, or bleeding in between dental appointments, visit the dentist immediately to assess the situation.

-Your dentist can make a treatment plan after giving you a proper diagnosis.
+Your emergency dentist can make a treatment plan after giving you a proper diagnosis.
 You may need to visit the dentist more often than normal until the situation is under control.
 You may get a deep cleaning before the dentist plans other procedures.
 This can solve the problem of extensive plaque and tartar.
 Some patients may also need an antibiotic gel or prescription rinse.
 Strict oral hygiene habits at home can also help you recover.
 A dental office in Houston can help you stay healthy.

 How can I have periodontal disease without any pain?

 Periodontal disease may not present with pain.
 The disease may start out mild and progress at a slow rate.
 Your dentist, however, can see the signs of periodontal disease, even if you do not have pain.